 The black-footed ferret’s evolutionary path culminated in the consummate predator, in fact, a serial prairie dog killer.
 About two feet in length (including the tail) and two or three pounds in weight, the animal slender, slinky, swift and agile bears a Zorro-like mask across its eyes.
 It has “black feet, and a black-tipped tail,” said the ferret recovery program site.
 “The rest of its short, sleek fur is a yellow-buff color, lighter on the belly and nearly white on the forehead, muzzle, and throat.
 It has short legs with large front paws and claws developed for digging.
 The ferret’s large ears and eyes suggest it has acute hearing and sight, but smell is probably its most important sense for hunting prey underground in the dark.”
 Its coat serves as perfect camouflage in the prairies, where it is practically undetectable, even in the daytime, unless it moves.

 The black-footed ferret emerges from its burrow to hunt primarily in the night.
-Traveling in a kind of undulating gallop, it may cover several miles and investigate many dozen prairie dog burrows in a single evening, said the Animal Info Internet site.
+Traveling in a kind of undulating gallop, it may cover several miles and investigate many dozen prairie dog burrows in a single evening.
 With its slender and agile body, it slips effortlessly into a burrow, blocking the sleeping prairie dog’s escape.
 It attacks its slumbering prey, killing it swiftly with a bite to the neck.
 So stealthy that it usually eludes observation, it did not appear in the literature until 1851, when the eminent John James Audubon first reported on the animal.

 The Ferret’s Life History